syncfusion-content/blazor-docs/blazor/input-mask/mask-configuration.md

 ## Prompt Placeholder
-The Prompt Placeholder character is used to fill no user input places in the maskedTextBox Value.
-The Default Prompt Placeholder is Empty string.
-You can Customize placeholder character by using [PromptPlaceholder]() property.
+The Prompt Placeholder character is used to fill the maskedTextBox Value's unfilled user input spots.
+Empty string is the default prompt placeholder.
+The [PromptPlaceholder]() property can be used to customise placeholder characters.

 **Note:**
-The PromptPlaceholder charater only Enabled when EnableLiterals value is set `True`.
+When the EnableLiterals value is set to `True`, the PromptPlaceholder character is enabled.

-Set The Prompt Placeholder Value as `Null` when using Length Validation property.
-Because the PromptPlaceholder character also takes count in the Validation.
+When utilising the Length Validation property, set the PromptPlaceholder Value to `Null`.
+The PromptPlaceholder character is counted in the Validation.

 **Information:**
 Don't use the Numeric or Alphabet characters as PromptPlaceholder.
-It may causes to get the wrong Value.Suggested PromptPlaceHolder characters are (#, _, *).
+It may result in the incorrect Value being returned.
+Suggested PromptPlaceHolder characters are (#, _, *).

 The following example Demonstrates the MaskedTextBox with Customized PromptPlaceholder characters as `#`, `_` ,`*`.